menckend/netbox_ptov/README.md

 <details><summary>

-### Creates a virtual lab emulating configuration and topology of the selected switches (Uses the [dcnodatg package](https://github.com/menckend/dcnodatg))
+### Creates a virtual lab

 </summary>

+Emulates configuration and topology of the selected switches, uses the [dcnodatg package](https://github.com/menckend/dcnodatg))

 * Collects configuration and LLDP neighbor details (using Arista eAPI) of the switches specified by the user
 * Performs cEOS-lab compatibilty scrubbing on each of the collected configurations